C2SM/icon4py/model/common/src/icon4py/model/common/io/README.md

 ### General concept

-The module provides a `IoMonitor` that captures fields from the model state and writes them to file if called at the configured output time of the field.
+The module provides an `IOMonitor` that captures fields from the model state and writes them to a file if called at the configured output time of the field.
 Upon each call the monitor decides on its own what fields it needs to write.